Ernest Hemingway: Idaho and suicide

+He was concerned about finances, missed Cuba, his books, and his life there, and fretted that he would never return to retrieve the manuscripts that he had left in a bank vault.
+He believed the manuscripts that would be published as Islands in the Stream and True at First Light were lost.
+He became paranoid, believing that the FBI was actively monitoring his movements in Ketchum.
+Mary was unable to care for her husband and it was anathema for a man of Hemingway's generation to accept he suffered from mental illness.
+At the end of November, Saviers flew him to the Mayo Clinic in Minnesota on the pretext that he was to be treated for hypertension.
+He was checked in under Saviers's name to maintain anonymity.

-Hemingway was checked in under Saviers's name to maintain anonymity.
-Meyers writes that "an aura of secrecy surrounds Hemingway's treatment at the Mayo" but confirms that he was treated with electroconvulsive therapy (ECT) as many as 15 times in December 1960 and was "released in ruins" in January 1961.
-Reynolds gained access to Hemingway's records at the Mayo, which document ten ECT sessions.
+Meyers writes that "an aura of secrecy surrounds Hemingway's treatment at the Mayo" but confirms that he was treated with electroconvulsive therapy (ECT) as many as 15 times in December 1960.
+Reynolds gained access to Hemingway's records at the Mayo, which document 10 ECT sessions.
 The doctors in Rochester told Hemingway the depressive state for which he was being treated may have been caused by his long-term use of Reserpine and Ritalin.
-Of the ECT therapy, Hemingway told Hotchner, “What is the sense of ruining my head and erasing my memory, which is my capital, and putting me out of business?
-It was a brilliant cure, but we lost the patient.”
+Of the ECT therapy, Hemingway told Hotchner, "What is the sense of ruining my head and erasing my memory, which is my capital, and putting me out of business?
+It was a brilliant cure, but we lost the patient."
+In late January 1961 he was sent home, as Meyers writes, "in ruins".
+Asked to provide a tribute to President John F. Kennedy in February he could only produce a few sentences after a week's effort.

-Hemingway was back in Ketchum in April 1961, three months after being released from the Mayo Clinic, when Mary "found Hemingway holding a shotgun" in the kitchen one morning.
-She called Saviers, who sedated him and admitted him to the Sun Valley Hospital and once the weather cleared Saviers flew again to Rochester with his patient.
+A few months later, on April 21, Mary found Hemingway with a shotgun in the kitchen.
+She called Saviers, who admitted Hemingway to the Sun Valley Hospital under sedation.
+Once the weather cleared, Saviers flew again to Rochester with his patient.
 Hemingway underwent three electroshock treatments during that visit.
 He was released at the end of June and was home in Ketchum on June 30.

-Two days later he "quite deliberately" shot himself with his favorite shotgun in the early morning hours of July 2, 1961.
-He had unlocked the basement storeroom where his guns were kept, gone upstairs to the front entrance foyer, and shot himself with the "double-barreled shotgun that he had used so often it might have been a friend", which was purchased from Abercrombie & Fitch.
+Two days later Hemingway "quite deliberately" shot himself with his favorite shotgun in the early morning hours of July 2, 1961.
+Meyers writes that he unlocked the basement storeroom where his guns were kept, went upstairs to the front entrance foyer, "pushed two shells into the twelve-gauge Boss shotgun ... put the end of the barrel into his mouth, pulled the trigger and blew out his brains."
+In 2010, however, it was argued that Hemingway never owned a Boss and that the suicide gun was actually made by W. & C. Scott & Son, his favorite one that was used at shooting competitions in Cuba, duck hunts in Italy or at a safari in East Africa.